 The stage is set.
 The platform is ever ready.
 We invite you to sign on to Hong Kong's dynamic platform and partner with our entrepreneurs to capture exciting new trade prospects.
 And let TDC serve you.
 For your success is Hong Kong's success.

-- Source for quality suppliers and manufacturers of stationery and office supplies on hktdc.com.
+- Source for quality suppliers and manufacturers of food and beverages on hktdc.com.